-Scottish Book Trust, the national charity transforming lives through reading and writing, has today launched a new fellowship programme.
-Recognising the achievements of professional writers, the Ignite Fellowship will offer tailored, practical and financial support to help writers find time and space to fire up their careers.
+Scottish Book Trust, the national charity transforming lives through reading and writing, has today announced that applications are open for the Ignite Fellowship.
+Now in its second year, the Ignite Fellowship recognises the achievements of professional writers and will offer tailored, practical and financial support to help writers find time and space to fire up their careers.

 Writers based in Scotland are encouraged to apply for the Ignite Fellowship.
 Applicants must meet the criteria for Scottish Book Trust’s Live Literature Database, though do not need to be on the database to apply.
 Applications are welcome from writers, comic makers, poets, illustrators, storytellers, playwrights and spoken word artists.

-The Ignite Fellowship will support writers with a particular project including novels, poetry, screenplays and radio scripts.
+The Ignite Fellowship will support writers who are embarking on a particular project including novels, poetry, screenplays and radio scripts.
 To apply, writers must have a project that still needs work.
-This project can be in the very early stages of development, such as an idea, outline or pitch.
-The project can be similar to a work completed before – for example a new book in a familiar genre – or one that sees the author switching genre or medium.
+This project can be in the very early stages of development, such as an idea, outline or pitch, or already a work in progress.

-The fellowship will run for one year from December 2018 to December 2019.
-Ignite Fellowship applications are now open.
+The fellowship will run for one year from December 2019 to December 2020.

 Notes to Editors

-For all media enquiries, please contact Press Officer Keara Donnachie: Keara.Donnachie@scottishbooktrust.com or 0131 524 0184.
+For all media enquiries, please contact PR & Marketing Manager Keara Donnachie: email@example.com(this will open in a new window) or 0131 524 0184.

 Scottish Book Trust is a national charity changing lives through reading and writing.
 We inspire and support the people of Scotland to read and write for pleasure though programmes and outreach work that include: